R8000: Streaming cache and Tag RAMs

 The streaming cache is an external 1 to 16 MB cache that serves as the R8000's L2 unified cache and the R8010's L1 data cache.
-It operates at the same clock rate as the R8000 and is built from commodity synchronous static RAMs.
+It operates at the same clock rate as the R8000 and is built from commodity synchronous static RAM.
 This scheme was used to attain sustained floating point performance, which requires frequent access to data.
 A small low-latency primary cache would not contain enough data and frequently miss, necessitating long latency refiles that reduce performance.

 The streaming cache is two-way interleaved.
 It has two independent banks, each containing data from even or odd addresses.
 It can therefore perform two reads, two writes, or a read and a write every cycle, provided that the two accesses are to separate banks.
 Each bank is accessed via two 64-bit unidirectional buses, one for reads, and the other for writes.
 This scheme was used to avoid bus turnover, which is required by bidirectional buses.
 By avoiding bus turnover, the cache can be read from in one cycle and then written to in the next cycle without an intervening cycle for turnover, resulting in improved performance.

 The streaming cache's tags are contained on two Tag RAM chips, one for each bank.
 Both chips contain identical data.
 Each chip contains 1.189 Mbit of cache tags implemented by four-transistor SRAM cells.
 The chips are implemented in a 0.7 μm BiCMOS process with two levels of polysilicon and two levels of aluminium interconnect.
 BiCMOS circuitry was used in the decoders and combined sense amplifier and comparator portions of the chip to reduce cycle time.
 Each Tag RAM is 14.8 mm by 14.8 mm large, packaged in a 155-pin CPGA, and dissipates 3 W at 75 MHz.
 In addition to providing the cache tags, the Tag RAMs are responsible for the streaming cache being four-way set associative.
 To avoid high a pin count, the cache tags are four-way set associative and logic selects which set to access after lookup instead of the usual way of implementing set-associative caches.

 Access to the streaming cache is pipelined to mitigate some of the latency.
 The pipeline has five stages: in stage one, addresses are sent to the Tag RAMs, which are accessed in stage two.
 Stage three is for the signals from the Tag RAMs to propagate to the SSRAMs.
 In stage four, the SSRAMs are accessed and data is returned to the R8000 or R8010 in stage five.